aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/SETUP_v2p1.md

     "envType": "sagemakerNotebook"
 }
 ```
 In the response take note of the `id` and `projectId` that were returned.
 We'll refer to the `id` value as `ENV_ID` and the `projectId` value as `ENV_PROJECT_ID`.

 ## Check Environment Status
 In **SWBv2 Official** Postman Collection under **environments** folder choose **Get Environment** API.

-In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-Note: The user calling this API and the environment type config in the request need to have access permissions to the project assigned in the request, for more information see [Assigning Projects to Users]() , [Assigning Projects to Environment type configurations]().
+Note: The user calling this API needs to have access permissions to the project assigned in the request, for more information see [Assig Project to User](#assign-project-to-user).

 Send **Get Environment** request.

-GET `{{API_URL}}/environments/:id`
+GET `{{API_URL}}/projects/:projectId/environments/:id`

 In the response you'll see the status of the environment.
 `PENDING` means the environment is being provisioned. `COMPLETED` means the environment is ready to be used.

 ## Connect to Environment
 In **SWBv2 Official** Postman Collection under **environments** folder choose **Get Connection** API.

-In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-Note: Only Researchers and Project Admins can access this API, the user calling this API and the environment type config in the request need to have access permissions to the project assigned in the request, for more information see [Assigning Projects to Users]() , [Assigning Projects to Environment type configurations]().
+Note: Only Researchers and Project Admins can access this API, the user calling this API needs to have access permissions to the project assigned in the request, for more information see [Assig Project to User](#assign-project-to-user).

 Send **Get Connection** request.

-GET `{{API_URL}}/environments/:id/connections`
+GET `{{API_URL}}/projects/:projectId/environments/:id/connections`

 In the response you'll find a `url`.
-Copy and paste that `url`
-into the browser to view your Sagemaker Notebook instance.
+Copy and paste that `url` into the browser to view your Sagemaker Notebook instance.

 ## Stop an Environment
 In **SWBv2 Official** Postman Collection under **environments** folder choose **Stop Environment** API.

-In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-Note: The user calling this API and the environment type config in the request need to have access permissions to the project assigned in the request, for more information see [Assigning Projects to Users]() , [Assigning Projects to Environment type configurations]().
+Note: The user calling this API needs to have access permissions to the project assigned in the request, for more information see [Assig Project to User](#assign-project-to-user).

 Send **Stop Environment** request.

-PUT `{{API_URL}}/environments/:id/stop`
+PUT `{{API_URL}}/projects/:projectId/environments/:id/stop`

 ## Start an Environment
 In **SWBv2 Official** Postman Collection under **environments** folder choose **Start Environment** API.

-In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-Note: The user calling this API and the environment type config in the request need to have access permissions to the project assigned in the request, for more information see [Assigning Projects to Users]() , [Assigning Projects to Environment type configurations]().
+Note: The user calling this API needs to have access permissions to the project assigned in the request, for more information see [Assig Project to User](#assign-project-to-user).

 Send **Start Environment** request.

-PUT `{{API_URL}}/environments/:id/start`
+PUT `{{API_URL}}/projects/:projectId/environments/:id/start`

 ## Terminate the Environment
 In **SWBv2 Official** Postman Collection under **environments** folder choose **Terminate Environment** API.

-In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `id` parameter to the `ENV_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

-In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](SETUP_v2p1.md#launch-sagemaker-notebook-instance).
+In the params tab set `projectId` parameter to the `ENV_PROJECT_ID` value from [Launch Sagemaker Notebook Instance step](#launch-sagemaker-notebook-instance).

+Note: The user calling this API needs to have access permissions to the project assigned in the request, for more information see [Assig Project to User](#assign-project-to-user).

 Send **Terminate Environment** request.

-DELETE `{{API_URL}}/environments/:id`
+PUT `{{API_URL}}/projects/:projectId/environments/:id/terminate`

 # User Management
 In order to create new Admins: